Tags

 ## What Tags Are Best For

-Tags are simple labels you place on subscribers.
-A subscriber either has a tag or does not.
-This makes tags easy to understand, fast to apply, and useful throughout Mailrith for targeting, automations, preferences, and reporting.
+Tags are simple labels you add to subscribers.
+A subscriber either has a tag or does not have the tag.
+This makes tags easy to understand, quick to apply, and useful throughout Mailrith for targeting, automations, preferences, and reporting.

-Use tags for facts, interests, sources, or states that can change over time:
+Use tags for facts, interests, sources, or states that may change over time:

 - **Signup source:** "source-webinar", "source-homepage", "source-event-booth", or "source-partner".